EndoTaishi/CLASSIC/tools/ghgASCIILoader/README.md

 ASCII to NetCDF CO2 file loader
 ========

-The ghgASCIILoader program takes in ASCII GHG files and converts them to the newer NetCDF format.
+The ghgASCIILoader program takes in ASCII GHG files and converts them to NetCDF format.

 # Compile